Gardening experts are warning against mowing your lawn during a heatwave

 You should stop mowing your lawn during a heatwave, gardening experts are saying.
 With 'no mow May' now over, many gardeners will be relieved to be getting their best lawn mower out to give the lawn a nice neat trim.
 But, with temperatures creeping up already, should you give it a bit longer before you cut your lawn?

-The warning against mowing during a heatwave comes from gardening expert Chris Bonnett, of GardeningExpress.co.uk (opens in new tab).
+The warning against mowing during a heatwave comes from gardening expert Chris Bonnett, of GardeningExpress.co.uk.
 Chris has urged gardeners to 'avoid mowing the lawn during extreme heat, as the lawn will be trying to recover from the heat or a potential drought.
 The optimum time is in cooler temperatures, after a rainfall.'

 There are two main questions here: what actually constitutes a heatwave, and does this mean that during a hot summer, you should stop mowing your lawn completely?